DomKal11/project2-cardspedia/README.md

 <!--USER STORIES-->
 ### User Stories

-Personas:
+Personas:<br />
 <b>Michael:</b> 60 years old.
 From time to time, he plays a card game during a family visit.
 He needs to display the chosen game and study the rules, or show them to others.
-He doesn't want to add games, he doesn't even want to register, he only plays occasionally.
+He doesn't want to add games, he doesn't even want to register, he only plays occasionally.<br />
 Michael is an unauthenticated <b>viewer</b>.
 We need to create views to display the required content without registration and login.
 <b>Jennifer:</b> An experienced card games player.
 She likes to learn new games and also contributes with her own games.
 She wants to contribute, discuss and also vote for specific games.
-She also wants to see how popular the games she added are.
+She also wants to see how popular the games she added are.<br />
 Jennifer is an authenticated <b>contributor</b>.
 She must be able to view her games after logging in, to see their popularity.
-She must also be able to comment on the games of others and rate them.
+She must also be able to comment on the games of others and rate them.<br />
 <b>Tom: </b> In the attic of his grandparents' house, he found a collection of old card games that he would like to share with others.
 He is not a frequent player, but he would like to share the finding.
 Tom is also a contributor.
-He will need to register to add games.
+He will need to register to add games.<br />
 <b>Dominik:</b> He is the site administrator, ensuring that the site structure is maintained and that no one breaks the rules or submits inappropriate content.
-Dominik is an <b>administrator</b>, he has all the rights and options to modify the site.
+Dominik is an <b>administrator</b>, he has all the rights and options to modify the site.<br />

-Stories:
+Stories:<br />
-As a viewer, I want to understand what the site is for when I first land on it so I know what I can find there As a viewer, I want to see what games are on the site so I can look at their rules and play them myself offline As a viewer, I want to create an account so I can become a contributor and vote and comment on games etc As a contributor, I can create, read, update and delete games As a contributor, I can vote and comment on games
+As a viewer, I want to understand what the site is for when I first land on it so I know what I can find there<br />
+As a viewer, I want to see what games are on the site so I can look at their rules and play them myself offline <br />
-As a contributor, I can manage my user profile including seeing the games I have created As an administrator, I can collaborate on the creation, modification, deployment general administration of the site As an administrator, I can delete user accounts so I can deal with spammers etc As a contributor, I can save games to my favourites so I can find them on my user profile page later As a contributor, I can only edit/delete my own games, but I can comment on others As a Viewer I can get a random game suggested to me so I can try it out offline As a Viewer I can see which games are ranked the highest by number of votes
+As a viewer, I want to create an account so I can become a contributor and vote and comment on games etc<br />
+As a contributor, I can create, read, update and delete games<br />
+As a contributor, I can vote and comment on games<br />
+As a contributor, I can manage my user profile including seeing the games I have created<br />
+As an administrator, I can collaborate on the creation, modification, deployment general administration of the site<br />
+As an administrator, I can delete user accounts so I can deal with spammers etc<br />
+As a contributor, I can save games to my favourites so I can find them on my user profile page later<br />
+As a contributor, I can only edit/delete my own games, but I can comment on others<br />
+As a Viewer I can get a random game suggested to me so I can try it out offline<br />
+As a Viewer I can see which games are ranked the highest by number of votes <br />

 <!--TECHNOLOGIES USED-->